 • history of renal insufficiency

-• paramedics should obtain a list of the patient’s diagnoses and medications from family members and bring available medical records
+• paramedics should obtain a list of the patient’s diagnoses and medications from family members and bring any available medical records

 • assess the patient’s pre-stroke biological status and life expectancy